si-medbif/AI-MD-variant-calling/somatic/README.md

 - [Example config file 2](https://github.com/si-medbif/hpc-pipelines/blob/main/example/config2_WES_example.txt)

 ## Notes:
-  * Mutect2
-    * VCF files have to be filtered using the FilterMutectCall from GATK [filter_m2_singularity.sh](https://github.com/si-medbif/hpc-pipelines/blob/main/somatic/filter_m2_singularity.sh).
+  Parabricks does not currently filter the variants called with Mutect2.
+We have added an extra step to the pipeline, running the FilterMutectCall from GATK [filter_m2_singularity.sh](https://github.com/si-medbif/hpc-pipelines/blob/main/somatic/filter_m2_singularity.sh) as a final step in the pipeline.

 # Example run-times